NguyenDoanTraGiang/CP2406_Task2_DoanTraGiangNguyen/design/WorkingDoc.md

  - *numberOfCycles* - the number of simulation cycles between spawns.

 This class will generate all objects graphically within the program's panel.
 Vehicle can be created for the simulator, but the type of the vehicle is randomly selected.
 The update rate of the simulator depends on user's input.
 The simulator will run within a period of time.

+#### View.EditorPanel
+ - *scale* - the scale of objects drawn graphically.
+The class generate graphical representation of the objects within the main frame.
+In Editor mode, the user can click to place roads, rotate roads and define connections with dialog boxes within the New menu option.